mu-editor/mu/README.rst

 * Currently maintained; and,
 * Thoroughly tested.

-Mu aims to simply address these needs.
+Mu addresses these needs.

 In the Python world, teachers, students and other beginner programmers are forced to use one of the following options:

 * IDLE - the long-in-the-tooth, unmaintained and eccentric editor that comes with Python.
-* An IDE (integrated development environment) for teaching.
+* A third party IDE (integrated development environment) for teaching.
 If "IDE" sounds complicated, that's because it is.
 * A professional programmer's editor such as vi or emacs.

 Such tools are fiddly, complicated and full of distracting "features".
 They